 could call in GM's outstanding loan and use the money to keep the

-Oshawa plant producing until a longer term solution such as finding new
+Oshawa plant producing until a longer term solution such as

 owners could be found.
-To begin this process, the government could put
+To begin this process, the government

-a lien against GM's Oshawa facility for the amount of the outstanding
+a lien against GM's Oshawa facility for the amount of the

 loan.
 If GM refuses to change its course, it should pay a price.